AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 ## Contact Details Panel

-Adds a person to the address book.
+Adds a person to your contact list.

 How to Use:
 1. Click into your preferred contact.